-A detailed view of Table 3. inferred that livelihood security index of beneficiaries of three watersheds were significantly different.
+A detailed view of Table 3. inferred that livelihood security indexes of beneficiaries of three watersheds were significantly different.
 Further pairwise comparison was conducted between the watersheds and is depicted in Table 4.

 Table 4.
 Pair-wise comparison of three watersheds for livelihood security index of IWMP beneficiaries